 About ALC Brahmans

-Reproduction, survivability, quiet temperament, well muscled cattle that are efficient at grazing is what best describes the ALC herd.
+At ALC, we have no tolerance for cattle that do not earn every year.
+Through our management system, any non-earning cattle are converted into dollars, no exceptions made.
+The genetic trends reflect this approach at ALC.
+Reproduction, survivability, quiet temperament, well-muscled cattle that are efficient at grazing is what best describes the ALC herd.
 ALC cattle are tropically adapted and produce beef at a low cost per kilogram.

 Our mating’s commence in the dry season on October 1 every year regardless.
 Cows are joined for a total 10 weeks and always while lactating.
 Yearlings are joined for 10 weeks and 2-year-old maiden heifers for 7 weeks.
 All ALC Breeders lactate for 7 to 8 months every year.
 This is to identify the most efficient adapted females, by their ability to conceive whilst lactating, in very dry grazing and to hold that pregnancy, calve un-assisted, raise a sound calf and to re-breed within our low-cost management.
 These genetics, combined with sustainable grazing management (sustainable pasture and soil health), optimize profit per hectare per financial year.